 What to do with hidden fields—do you want to import them, or not?

 Pro tip: Synced data has a ⚡

-A lightning bolt next to the name of the table and field signals that a table is synced.
+If there’s a lightning bolt next to the name of the table and field, that signals that a table is synced.

 If you’re working in a synced table, you can still group records and add views, or hide or add fields.
 But because your destination view mirrors the data in the source view, you won’t be able to add, remove, or edit the data in the destination.